The following article is an excerpt from "A Book of Bible Study"

 Speaking through the prophet Ezekiel, God referred to Job as being one of His most exemplary servants, along with Daniel and Noah (Ezekiel 14:12-20).
 These men also suffered great trials in their lives according to the will of God.
 When we consider the undeserved suffering in the lives of many of God’s servants as recorded in the Scriptures, we might conclude that those individuals whom God has set apart as His most exemplary servants are the ones who are called upon to endure such tremendous suffering and loss.

-Many times great harm comes into the lives of believers through the sin of an unbeliever.
-In such cases it may help with forgiving the person through whom the sin comes when we understand that an unbeliever is a slave of sin, and he can do no better than to sin.
+At times, God may allow suffering and loss to affect the lives of His people through the sinful actions of an unbeliever.
+And in these times, the struggle to forgive will begin.
+In such cases it may help with forgiving the person through whom the offense comes when we understand that an unbeliever is a slave of sin, and he can do no better than to sin.
 Unregenerate men are powerless to escape the sin which ensnares and enslaves them (Romans 6:16-18, 2 Timothy 2:26).
 On the other hand, as believers, God has chosen us for something far better.
-We have been chosen to receive a share in the glory of His Son Jesus Christ and eternity with Him in Heaven.
+We have been chosen to receive a share in the glory of His Son Jesus Christ and eternity with Him in Heaven (Ephesians 1:4-5).

 Paul exhorted us not to seek our own vengeance for wrongs done to us, but to “leave room for the wrath of God”.
 God is able to inflict far greater vengeance upon those who have wronged us than we can, and vengeance belongs to Him.
 He has promised us that He will repay our enemies for the evil they have done to us.